laminas-api-tools/documentation/recipes/join-tables.md

 The above indicates we are selecting from the table "users" and aliasing it in the SQL statement to "u".
 From it, we are retriving the columns "id" and "name";
-note that we do not need to prefix these, as zend-db will do that for us.
+note that we do not need to prefix these, as laminas-db will do that for us.
 Next, we tell it to perform a JOIN on the "locations" table (aliasing it to "l"), where the "location_id" from the "users" table matches the "id" from the "locations" table.
-Finally, we're telling zend-db we only want the "city" column from the "locations" table when we get the results.
+Finally, we're telling laminas-db we only want the "city" column from the "locations" table when we get the results.

 Next, we'll generate a statement for retrieving a single user: